st-allan/Static-Sites-101/_pages/part-one.md

   <div class="pa2">
    <blockquote class="helvetica ml0 mt0 pl4 black-70 bl bw2 b--near-black">
      <p class="f4 pa2 lh-copy measure mt0">
       "I want the freedom to create and fully customize my own blog, without being tied to expensive subscriptions or the limitations of social media platforms.
-Learning how to build and host my own site excites me, but I need a structured approach to navigate the complexities and ensure the site fits my vision and professional needs.” - Victoria Marchand
+Learning how to build and host my own site excites me, but I need a structured approach to navigate the complexities and ensure the site fits my vision and professional needs.”
      </p>
    </blockquote>
   </div>